NEW: Texts, letters with eventual abductor "weren't anything bad," Hannah Anderson says

 A friend of Hannah’s told authorities “DiMaggio took her on multiple day trips,” according to a search warrant.

 The same document says that a fire was reported at around 8 p.m. later that day at DiMaggio’s two-story log cabin and a detached garage in Boulevard, California.

 After battling the fire, authorities found the bodies of the teenager’s mother, Christina Anderson, and Ethan.

 An affidavit claimed that both had been “tortured and killed” by DiMaggio, who then set his home and garage ablaze.

-San Diego County deputies searching DiMaggio’s charred home also found a handwritten note, handcuff box, camping equipment, a DNA swab kit, two used condoms and letters from Hannah, according to an affidavit.
+San Diego County deputies searching DiMaggio’s charred home found a handwritten note, handcuff box, camping equipment, a DNA swab kit, two used condoms and letters from Hannah, according to an affidavit.